Serd

 -

-Small: Serd is implemented in few thousand lines of standard C code.
-It typically compiles to about 100 KiB, or about 50 KiB stripped with size optimizations.
+Small: Serd is implemented in a few thousand lines of C. When optimized, it compiles to well under 100 KiB.

 -